-- Set the Paper Type to Card Stock in the Paper Menu. - Do not use card stock that is creased.
+- Set Paper Type to Card Stock in the Paper Menu. - Do not use creased card stock.
 It may cause paper jams.

-- "Pick roller technology" on page 11 - "Grain orientation" on page 16
+- "Pick roller technology" on page 11 - "Grain orientation" on page 17

-$^{^{3}}$ Vinyl labels are supported only when printing environment and media are 20-32°C (68-90°F).
+3 Vinyl labels are supported only when printing environment and media are 20-32°C (68-90°F).

-^{ 150-250} Sheffield is optimal.
-Using media higher than 300 Sheffield could result in printing degradation.
+^{ 50-150} Sheffield is optimal.
+This printer may support labels with smoothness of less than 50 Sheffield such as coated paper, polyester, vinyl, or other synthetic facestock papers.
+Using media higher than 200 Sheffield could result in printing degradation.

-- "Maintenance procedures" on page 13 - "Troubleshooting" on page 13
+- "Maintenance procedures" on page 14 - "Troubleshooting" on page 14